Excel Project Management Template

-We have two charts that looks like this now.
+We have two charts that look like this now.

 You just need to update your daily sales numbers in cell B3.
 Everything will change automatically for you.

-If you observe the template now as on 14th Feb 2019 totally 33 days are completed and current should have been 1.51 lakh USD but the actual revenue now is 1.1 lakh i.e. 22% of the overall revenue.
+If you observe the template now as on 14th Feb 2019 total of 33 days are completed, and the current should have been 1.51 lakh USD, but the actual revenue now is 1.1 lakh, i.e., 22% of the overall revenue.

 Things to Remember About Project Management Template in Excel